dwisniewski/dwisniewski.github.io/_pages/cv.md

   * Co-creator of Natural Language Processing course at Poznan University of Technology
   * Teacher of practical classes in the field of Natural Language Processing and Machine Learning
   * Co-supervisor of bachelor and master theses:
-    * Master Thesis; Knowledge extraction from Stack Overflow; 2017
-    * Bachelor Thesis: The system recommending answers for questions in a Q&A website; 2018
-    * Bachelor Thesis: Identification and classification of toxic comments related to changes of Wikipedia pages; 2019
-    * Bachelor Thesis: Semantic knowledge extraction from cybersecurity reports; 2019
-    * Bachelor Thesis: Cooking recipes generator utilizing a deep learning-based language model; 2020
-    * Master Thesis: A web crawler extracting mentions about restaurants; 2020

 * Samsung Electronics Poland - Text Mining Engineer (07.2013-2016)
   * Software Developer / Tech Lead (03.2016-12.2016)